ElHoucine-Bergou/ElHoucine-Bergou.github.io/research.md

 E. Bergou, A. Dutta, A. M. Abdelmoniem, C. Y. Ho, A. N. Sahu, M. Canini and P. Kalnis.
 On the Discrepancy between the Theoretical Analysis and Practical Implementations of Compressed Communication for Distributed Deep Learning.
 AAAI. [pdf](https://arxiv.org/pdf/1911.08250.pdf)

-E. Bergou, A. Bibi, E. Gorbunov, O. Sener and P. RichtÃ¡rik.
+E. Bergou, A. Bibi, E. Gorbunov, O. Sener and P. Richtarik.
 A Stochastic Derivative-Free Optimization Method with Momentum.
 ICLR. [pdf](https://arxiv.org/pdf/1905.13278.pdf)

-E. Bergou, A. Bibi, O. Sener, B. Ghanem and P. RichtÃ¡rik.
+E. Bergou, A. Bibi, O. Sener, B. Ghanem and P. Richtarik.
 A Stochastic Derivative-Free Optimization Method with Importance Sampling.
 AAAI. [pdf](https://arxiv.org/pdf/1902.01272.pdf)

 E. Bergou, Y. Diouane and V. Kungurtsev.
 Global and Local Convergence of a Levenberg Marquadt